1 Aug 2017

-1) Two categories
+(a) Two categories

-Modern health food: This refers to health products which use nutrients or supplements as major ingredients.
+Modern health food: This refers to health products, which use nutrients or supplements as major ingredients.

 II.
 Market Competition

-According to CFDA’s Food & Drug Statistical Yearbook 2014, there were 2,587 health food manufacturing enterprises in China as at 2014 year end.
-The concentration rate of China’s health food industry remains low.
-It is estimated that large enterprises with more than RMB100 million in total investment account for only 2% of the total.
+According to CFDA’s Food & Drug Statistical Yearbook 2016, there were 2,328 health food manufacturing enterprises in China as at the end of 201In terms of market concentration, it is estimated that large enterprises with more than RMB100 million in total investment account for only 2% of the total.